browser-network/database/README.md

 ### On removing items

-Dbdb has an interesting take on removing items: there's explicitly no concept of it, because that'd take it from declarative kinda to imperative kinda, whereby only the people online at the time of removal would know to remove it from their own local storage.
+This database has an interesting take on removing items: there's explicitly no concept of it, because that'd take it from declarative kinda to imperative kinda, whereby only the people online at the time of removal would know to remove it from their own local storage.
 For users offline at the time of deletion,